necatikaragoz/CppND-Capstone-Snake-Game/README.md

 ## What's new
 * New Food types are added.
-  * Feed (Yellow food) :increase the snake body by one and speed by 0.2
+  * Feed (Yellow food)     : Increase the snake body by one and speed by 0.2
-  * Hazardous (Orange food)     : Decrease the snake body by one.
+  * Hazardous (Orange food): Decrease the snake body by one.
-  *
+  * Kill      (red food)   : Kill the snake.
+  * Cold      (cyan food)  : Increase the snake body by one and decrease the speed by 0.2
+  * Hot       (Orange food): Increase the snake body by one increase the speed by 0.4

 in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.